Are A-level grade requirements set in stone?

 Don't leave your decision until the last minute!

-- Start researching your course and university options as early as possible during year 11, and definately before your GCSE revision takes over.
+- Start researching your course and university options as early as possible during year 11, and definitely before your GCSE revision takes over.

 - Each school and college will have different deadlines.
 Some will ask for some A level choices before Easter, so that they can work on timetabling for years 12 and 13.